seanpmaxwell/model-initializer/README.md

   - `color`: `#FFFFFF` that's the hex code for white
   - `pk` and `fk`: `-1`

-### Objects
+### Objects and the "any" type
-- If you have an an object with a distinct set of properties you should use the `props` key.
-If you have a dynamic object, you can leave `props` off but must use `refine`.
+- If you have an an object with a distinct set of properties you should use the `obj` type which requires the `props` key.
+- If you have a dynamic object you might want to use the `any` type.
+Technically it can be used for any type but beyond dynamic objects there's really no point.
+If you pass a named type-map with the props key with `any` you will still have typesafe `pick` functions **BUT** Using `pick` with the `any` type is unsafe cause `props` is not a required property.
+If you want to use `pick` with an `any` you need to know based on context if pick is safe to use.
+- `refine` and `default` are both required with `any` and must still return a type-safe value.

 ### Arrays/Emails/Colors
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.